Architecture

 NetworkManager

 HTTP client.
-Validates endpoints, enforces HTTPS for public hosts, injects auth headers, caches connectivity checks, and detects unmetered connections, specific SSIDs and VPN status for sync condition filtering.
+Injects auth headers, caches connectivity checks, and detects unmetered connections, specific SSIDs and VPN status for sync condition filtering.
+Endpoint policy (HTTPS-for-public, private host detection) is delegated to UrlSafety.

 GeofenceHelper